SyShock/Web-App-Template/README.md

 # App Boilerplate

 ## Description:
-Testing out preact with snowpack and typescript
-Ready to make progressive web apps! 🎉
+Testing out preact with snowpack, typescript & styled-js Ready to make progressive web apps! 🎉

 ## Used for: